HowellYan/docker-redis-colony/README.md

-# redis-cluster
+# docker-redis-colony
-**Redis cluster with Docker Compose**
+**Redis colony with Docker Compose**

-Using Docker Compose to setup a redis cluster with sentinel.
+Using Docker Compose to setup a redis colony with sentinel.

 This project is inspired by the project of [https://github.com/th15817161961/docker-redis-colony] [1]